Skip to main content

 At Fishtown Medicine, a body composition program usually starts with a DEXA scan, fasting insulin, A1c, ApoB, lipoprotein(a), thyroid panel, and a discussion about sleep, training, and food.
 From there we build a plan that protects muscle, drops visceral fat, and is sustainable in your real life.
 We recheck DEXA and labs every 6 to 12 months to see what is actually working.

-Someone can be "fit and fat" and still meet most markers of health, especially with high cardiovascular fitness, normal blood pressure, good lipids, and good insulin sensitivity.
+Someone can be "fit and fat" and still meet most markers of health, particularly with high cardiovascular fitness, normal blood pressure, good lipids, and good insulin sensitivity.
 The data suggest that fitness offsets a large portion of the risk associated with higher body weight.
 The key word is fitness, not just movement, which is why we measure it with VO2 max when possible.

 Related Intelligence